jamesbyars/python_bdd/README.md

 # Python BDD with Behave

 Demonstrating the use of Behave

+## Execution of tests

+From the /vagrant/src/app directory run:

+`behave`